7/08/2026

 Those performances can be breathtaking, acrobatic, incredibly elegant, but also hilarious sometimes.

-Here are just a few very randomly chosen examples for your entertainment.
-Unfortunately, the videos seem to show directly sometimes and sometimes they don't, also depending on the browser, so I always added the link in the description as well.
+Unfortunately, the videos seem to show directly sometimes and sometimes they don't, also depending on your browser settings, so I always added the link in the description as well.

 I can't condone kidnapping, but the barn raising dance from "Seven Brides for Seven Brothers" - wow, just wow.